 Throughout this Owner's Manual same conventions are used.
 See the legend below: [MENU]If you see brackets around a bold and capital letter word this refers to a key press.
+[CHART] If you see brackets around a bold and small capital letter word this refers to a Soft Key press.
 GENERAL SETUP When a word(s) is bold capital letters and underlined, this refers to a menu selection item.

-A GPS receiver with antenna is located inside the CP190i, which is designed to be bracket mounted.
+A GPS Receiver with antenna is located inside the CP390i, which is designed to be bracket mounted.
 It may be flush mounted, however an optional external GPS antenna may be needed to receive GPS satellite signals.